Pray then like this:

-When I read the word “kingdom” by first thought is Medieval times with Kings and Queens and serfs and castles and moats and such, but that’s not at all what Jesus was talking about.
+When I read the word “kingdom” my first thought is of Medieval times with Kings and Queens and serfs and castles and moats and such, but that’s not at all what Jesus was talking about.
 A kingdom was the people and the land under the authority and rule of a King.
 A Kingdom was the area under the dominion of the King.
 There are still some oligarchies and monarchies out there, but no matter the country’s leadership structure, each country and people group has their own culture.

 When I read “Your Kingdom come” I think of “Your Culture come”.

 I love studying culture.
 It’s so intriguing to me how culture can influence so much of a person’s life, often without us realizing it.
 I was raised in a culture where you don’t talk to people you just don’t know.
 Now I live in Texas where people are very friendly.
 I had no idea what to do the first time I was in the grocery store and a random patron said “hi, how are you?” to me.
 I was flabbergasted, I realized that the culture here was far different from the one I had grown accustomed to.

 What’s the culture of God?